porjo/youtubeuploader/README.md

 Grab a [precompiled binary](https://github.com/porjo/youtubeuploader/releases)^ for Linux, Mac or Windows or build it yourself.

-_^ The binaries are compressed so you need to unpack them and give them executable permissions (e.g. chmod +x)_

 ## Build

 This project uses ['dep'](https://github.com/golang/dep) for [vendoring](https://blog.gopheracademy.com/advent-2015/vendor-folder/).